pippim/pippim.github.io/programs.md

 ### Simple To Use:
 {:.no_toc}

-- Type `cdd` and automatically go down one directory when only one sub-directory exists below.
+- Type `cdd` and automatically go down one directory if only one sub-directory exists.

-- Type `cdd` and pick from list of sub-directories to move down to.
-Type a letter and move to group of sub-directories beginning with that letter.
+- Type `cdd` and then a list of sub-directories appears in a nifty GUI window.
+Type a letter and the lists scrolls to the group of sub-directories names that begin with that letter.

-- Double-click on entry in sub-directory list or use arrow keys and press
+- To select an entry in the sub-directory list, double-click on the entry or use arrow keys to highlight and press <kbd>Enter</kbd>.
-<kbd>Enter</kbd>.

 <a href="https://askubuntu.com/a/1276376/307523" style="font-size: 20px;">Read More on *Ask Ubuntu*...</a>